 After a hurricane strikes such as the recent Hurricane Matthew, it’s important to promptly make an insurance claim.
 These tips come directly from Florida’s Chief Financial Officer.
+Here’s what to do after a hurricane:

 If it is safe, carefully assess your home and property for damage.
 As soon as you are you are able, take pictures of any damage.
 These photos will be helpful when filing an insurance claim.
 Maintain copies of your household inventory and other documentation.
 This will assist the adjuster in assessing the value of the destroyed property.